thycotic/dsv-docs/product/authent-azure-aws/index.md

 ## Authorizing a Security Principal

-After creating a provider account, you should authorize specific roles or users.
+After creating a provider account, you should authorize specific Roles or Users.

 ### AWS User Example

-When you create a user in AWS, remember that the username serves as a friendly name within DSV.
+When you create a User in AWS, remember that the username serves as a friendly name within DSV.
 It does not have to match the Identity Access Management (IAM) username, but the provider must match the provider name previously configured.

 ```bash
 thy user create --username test-admin --external-id
 arn:aws:iam::00000000000:user/test-admin --provider aws-dev
 ```

-After creating the user, modify the config to give that user access to the default administrator permission policy.
+After creating the User, modify the config to give that User access to the default administrator permission policy.
 For details on limiting access to specific paths, see the [Policy](../cli-ref/policy.md) section of the [CLI Reference](../cli-ref/index.md).

 *thy config edit --encoding yaml*

-Add *test-admin* as a user subject to the **Default Admin Policy**.
+Add *test-admin* as a User subject to the **Default Admin Policy**.
 Third party accounts must be prefixed with the provider name; in this case, the fully qualified username would be *aws-dev:test-admin*.

 ```yaml
 permissionDocument: